What Happens If You Have a High Debt-to-Income Ratio? Solutions & Lending Options

 Find Forgiving Loans

-VA loans are the most flexible in terms of lending criteria because they allow qualifying veterans, active duty service members, and surviving spouses to put down as little as zero percent on the loan.
+- VA Loans: VA loans allow qualifying veterans, active-duty service members, and surviving spouses to put down as little as zero percent on the loan.
+Lenders tend to offer more flexible qualifying requirements for these types of mortgages since they’re insured by the VA.

-Every loan program and lender has different qualifying criteria, so it’s crucial to understand your options to find the best loan programs based on your financial situation.
+Every loan program and lender has different qualifying criteria, so be sure to understand all your options to find the best loan programs based on your financial situation.

 Refinance Your Debt